aimms/how-to/C_Solvers/127-Progress-Window.rst

-﻿Changing the Frequency of Progress Updates
+﻿Change the Frequency of Progress Updates
 ================================================

 .. meta::